luciusr16/rhcsa-labs/storage/mdadm-raid/README.md

 - Software RAID using `mdadm` is still relevant for boot disks, virtual machines, and environments without hardware RAID.
 - RAID 1 provides redundancy by mirroring data but does **not** increase usable storage capacity.
 - A RAID device behaves like a normal block device once created and must be formatted and mounted like any other disk.
-- The RAID array must be recorded in `/etc/mdadm.conf` so it can be reassembled automatically at boot.
-- Filesystem mounts must be added to `/etc/fstab` to ensure persistence across reboots.
-- RAID protects against disk failure but does **not** replace proper backups.
-- Monitoring RAID status using `/proc/mdstat` and `mdadm --detail` is essential to detect degraded arrays.
-- Disk replacement and rebuilds can be performed online without shutting down the system.